Ziegler Carpets – Swiss Quality from Persia

 Individually unique carpets an affordable price

-Ziegler’s high level of professionalism quickly even permitted fixed delivery guarantees and prices dropped.
+Ziegler’s high level of professionalism quickly permitted fixed delivery guarantees and prices dropped.
 This made Ziegler rugs affordable for even larger groups of buyers.
-Nevertheless, every Ziegler rug is still a unique item to this day because they are always handcrafted.
+Nevertheless, every Ziegler rug is still a unique item to this day because each one is handcrafted.

 However, the carpet had already found many devotees, and Ziegler carpets were subsequently made by other producers in Iran's neighboring countries.
 For the past 30 to 40 years, production has been mainly in Afghanistan and Pakistan.
 Many creative designs are also being woven in India.